telerik/blazor-docs/components/animationcontainer/overview.md

 ---
 title: Overview
 page_title: Animation Container
-description: How to use the Animation Container in the UI for Blazor suite to create messages and popups
+description: How to use the Animation Container in the UI for Blazor suite to create messages and popups.
 slug: components/animationcontainer/overview
 tags: telerik,blazor,animation,container
 published: True